krewast/gtin/gtin.js/README.md

 ## Publishing

-The gtin.js library is published to [npmjs](https://www.npmjs.com).
+The gtin.js library is published to [npm](https://www.npmjs.com).

-Make sure you have [created an npm account](https://docs.npmjs.com/misc/developers).
+Make sure you have [created an npm account](https://docs.npmjs.com/misc/developers) and logged into it

+    npm login

 With this configuration in place a deployment can be started with